SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 11, 2018 at 10:35:53 UTC_
+_Last Update: July 12, 2018 at 10:36:36 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 13th and/or after: The Amazing World of Gumball, Teen Titans Go!, Craig of the Creek
+For missing time slots on July 14th and/or after: The Amazing World of Gumball, Teen Titans Go!, Craig of the Creek
 For missing time slots on July 17th and/or after: We Bare Bears
-For missing time slots on July 20th and/or after: Summer Camp Island
+For missing time slots on July 21st and/or after: Summer Camp Island
 For missing time slots on July 23rd and/or after: Unikitty!

 ## Known schedule

-### Wednesday, July 11th
-06:00AM Steven Universe - We Need to Talk
-06:15AM Ben 10 - High Stress Express
-06:30AM The Amazing World of Gumball - The Ape; The Poltergeist
-07:00AM Craig of the Creek - The Invitation
-07:15AM The Amazing World of Gumball - The Compilation
-07:30AM The Amazing World of Gumball - The Re-Run; The Disaster
-08:00AM Craig of the Creek - Vulture's Nest
-08:15AM Cartoon Network Special - Teen Titans Go!: TV Knight
-09:00AM Craig of the Creek - Kelsey Quest
-09:15AM Teen Titans Go! - Dreams
-09:30AM Teen Titans Go! - Puppets, Whaaaaat?; Real Magic
-10:00AM Craig of the Creek - JPony
-10:15AM The Amazing World of Gumball - The Apprentice
-10:30AM The Amazing World of Gumball - The Check; The Pest
-11:00AM Craig of the Creek - Under the Overpass
-11:15AM The Amazing World of Gumball - The Deal
-11:30AM The Amazing World of Gumball - The Line; The Singing
-12:00PM Craig of the Creek - The Invitation
-12:15PM Teen Titans Go! - The Return of Slade
-12:30PM Teen Titans Go! - Some of Their Parts; And the Award for Sound Design Goes to Rob
-01:00PM Craig of the Creek - Vulture's Nest
-01:15PM Unikitty! - Buggin' Out
-01:30PM Unikitty! - R & Arr; Chair
-02:00PM Craig of the Creek - Kelsey Quest
-02:15PM Cartoon Network Special - We Bare Bears: The Stack Life
-03:00PM Craig of the Creek - JPony
-03:15PM Summer Camp Island - Feeling Spacey
-03:30PM Summer Camp Island - Ghost the Boy; Computer Vampire
-04:00PM Craig of the Creek - Under the Overpass
-04:15PM Teen Titans Go! - The Scoop
-04:30PM Teen Titans Go! - The Streak Part 2; The Streak Part 1
-05:00PM Craig of the Creek - The Invitation
-05:15PM The Amazing World of Gumball - The Cage
-05:30PM The Amazing World of Gumball - The One; The Rival
-06:00PM Craig of the Creek - Vulture's Nest
-06:15PM Cartoon Network Special - Teen Titans Go!: TV Knight
-07:00PM Craig of the Creek - Kelsey Quest
-07:15PM We Bare Bears - Icy Nights
-07:30PM We Bare Bears - Captain Craboo

 ### Thursday, July 12th
 06:00AM Steven Universe - Chille Tid